danieloakman/advent-of-code/typescript/README.md

 ## Tests

+TODO: remove this as in source testing is no longer possible with bun, instead solutions have their own `test` methods.

 Tests can either be in files like: *utils.test.ts*.
 Or in source testing can be done with the following:

 ```js